Waste and recycling

 - Cling film is no longer used.

 - Plastic water bottles – complimentary water fountains are available in all pubs.
 Alternatives to the current single-use plastic bottles are being reviewed.
+They are no longer used at head office.

 - Plastic milk cartons – these are segregated and recycled separately.
 Coloured lids have been replaced with clear recyclable lids.